SeanMcP/seanmcp.com/src/articles/count-class-methods-in-javascript.md

 However, if you are dealing with subclasses, you may want to go a little deeper.

-Let's update the example so that a instance of a class that extends another:
+Let's update the example so that the class who's methods you want to count extends another:

 ```js
 class Pet {